- Published on

 */

-mode === "forward" ? currentIndex : currentIndex - word.length + 1;
+const startPos = mode === 'forward' ? currentIndex : currentIndex - word.length + 1

 if (line.startsWith(word, startPos)) {

-found = j.toString();
+found = j.toString()

 }